 Organisation Intersex International Australia Limited (OII Australia) is a national body by and for intersex people.
 We promote the human rights, self-determination and bodily autonomy of intersex people in Australia, to help us all achieve our maximum potential.
 We develop policy, and provide peer support, information and education.
 Our goals are to help create a society where sex differences are not stigmatised, and where our rights as people are recognised.

 We have made significant contributions to Australian human rights policy and practice, resulting in:

 - Senate Committee recommendations for major changes to clinical and legal practice, with the development of national policy guidelines within in a human rights framework – see our article about the report Involuntary or coerced sterilisation of intersex people in Australia (October 2013) and cross-party Senate speeches on the issue (March 2014)

 - the inclusion of “intersex status” as a biological attribute in federal anti-discrimination legislation, with the intention of no religious exemptions (June 2013)

 - federal government guidelines on the recognition of sex and gender (June 2013)

 - changes to Medicare to remove gender from item numbers for medical procedures (July 2013)

 - improved, but still deeply flawed, Victorian guidelines on decision making around the treatment of intersex infants, children and adolescents (February 2013)

 OII Australia is a not-for-profit company, recognised by the Australian Taxation Office as a charitable Public Benevolent Institution.
-It is primarily resourced out of the voluntary contributions of members, along with limited project funding.
+It is primarily resourced out of the voluntary contributions of members, along with limited project contracts.
 We receive no public or philanthropic funds.
-Please contact us if you can help support the work we do.

 OII Australia is the Australian affiliate of Organisation Internationale des Intersexués (OII), a major global network of intersex organisations.
 We are a member of the National LGBTI Health Alliance and ILGA.